telerik/maui-docs/controls/treeview/descriptor.md

 ---
 title: TreeView Descriptor
 page_title: .NET MAUI TreeView Documentation - TreeView Descriptor
-description: Get started with the Telerik UI for .NET MAUI TreeView Descriptor.
+description: Learn how to define the appearance of the items in the Telerik UI for .NET MAUI TreeView control.
 position: 2
 slug: treeview-descriptor
 ---

 # .NET MAUI TreeView Descriptor

-Thre Telerik .NET MAUI `TreeViewDescriptor` is part of TreeView items visualization.
+The Telerik .NET MAUI `TreeViewDescriptor` is part of TreeView items visualization.
 The `TreeViewDescriptor` defines the data items' hierarchy and how each item is visualized.

 The `TreeViewDescriptor` class exposes the following properties described in the table below: